-HB 84 (2015) changed election law to include school districts in the provisions of late registration.
+School districts are included in the provisions of late registration.
 13-2-304, MCA

 When Does Late Registration Start?

 Late voter registration begins the day after the close of regular voter registration.
 Regular voter registration closes 30 days before the election, but may close later if the deadline falls on a weekend or holiday.
 13-2-301, MCA